ComBba/HtmlToJsonUsingNode.js/README.md

 ## Usage
-1. Open `index.js` and modify the `url` variable to the website URL you want to summarize.

-2. Run the application:
+1. Run the application:
-node urlToSummarizeWithOpenAI.js
+node webToJson.js

 3. The application will fetch the website content, generate a summary using OpenAI's GPT-3 engine, and print the summarized content and token usage.